Phentermine: America’s Favorite Weight Loss Prescription

 💊 Qsymia

 Qsymia is a combination of topiramate extended-release (brand name: Topamax) and phentermine HCL.
-The phentermine suppresses appetite and boosts energy, while topiramate reduces cravings and water weight.
-Qsymia capsules come in four progressive doses and can be taken for longer use than phentermine-only pills [15].
+Phentermine suppresses appetite and boosts energy, while topiramate reduces cravings and water weight.
+Qsymia capsules come in four progressive doses and can be used for longer periods than phentermine-only pills [15].

-In Latin America, phentermine is also available under the brand names including: Acxion, Terfamex, Sentis, Elvenir and Finapet.
+In Latin America, phentermine is also available under brand names, including Acxion, Terfamex, Sentis, Elvenir, and Finapet.
 Residents of South Africa and Australia can purchase Duromine brand pills.

 Instead of Phentermine